effekt-lang/effekt/examples/features/blocks.effekt.md

 - regions

 Functions (and all other computation) are _second-class_ in Effekt.
 To make this difference explicit, we pass values in parenthesis (e.g. `f(42)`) and computation in braces (e.g. `f { x => println(x) }`).
-Functions are second-class in Effekt.
-While you cannot pass them as first-class values to other functions as argument, you can pass them as second-class blocks.

 ```
 def myMap[A, B](xs: List[A]) { f: A => B }: List[B] =